Knoxville Truck Accident Attorneys

 What is the truck’s “black box” and what does it track?

-Trucking companies are required to install electronic devices called “black boxes” in their vehicles.
-These devices track a variety of information about the truck, including speed, braking, and steering.
+Trucking companies must install electronic devices called “black boxes” in their vehicles.
+These devices, “electronic logging devices,” track various information about the truck, including speed, braking, and steering.
 This information can be critical in determining who’s at fault in a truck accident.

 knoxville truck crash log